Skip to Content

 Speaking to people either on the phone or face-to-face will be extremely rewarding when you wear your hearing aids.
 Speech and sound are clear, focused, and easier to follow - something that you may not have experienced before or not at the level you have been used to in the past.

 Get into the habit of starting conversations that you might have avoided before with your hearing loss and see how your confidence improves as you build stronger social connections with family and friends.
-Having regular conversations with your family or friends is of great benefit, as they are the easiest to identify and you can acknowledge and get used to the higher level of focused hearing you now get with your devices.
+Having regular conversations with your family or friends is of great benefit, as they are the easiest to identify, and you can acknowledge and get used to the higher level of focused hearing you now get with your devices.

-Please remember, that when you are in loud or more challenging environments, don't be tempted to adjust the volume as your hearing aids should adjust automatically - there is no need for manual manipulation.
+Please remember that when you are in loud or more challenging environments, don't be tempted to adjust the volume as your hearing aids should adjust automatically - there is no need for manual manipulation.
 You can also damage your ears by doing this if the volume is manually turned up too loud.

 3. Make a note

-Taking note of your new hearing experiences whilst wearing your hearing aids can be a great tool to track your challenges, and new impressions and also to see how far you've come.
+Taking note of your new hearing experiences whilst wearing your hearing aids can be a great tool to track your challenges, new impressions and also to see how far you've come.
 More importantly, it is a physical report that will help guide your audiologist to make any adjustments needed.

 how to adjust to hearing aids